 1800s through Modern Era Motifs

 Around 1849, new technology was used as inspiration.
 Steam engines, ships, and hot air balloons were popular motifs.
 But soon after, the handwork production of the cookies started to lag behind industrially produced sweets and chocolate products.
 It wasn't until the 1970s and the first plastic molds that Springerle made a comeback.
-Many of these molds are perfectly formed reproductions of the old, pear wood models.
+Many of these molds are perfectly formed reproductions of the old, pearwood models and have become popular again.